joshourisman/django-tablib/README.rst

 Compatibility
 -------------

-django-tablib supports Django from 1.6 up to 1.9.
+django-tablib supports Django 1.8 and 1.9.
+1.10 support is experimental.
 Older versions might work, but have not been actively tested.